 The Steel City–Pittsburgh, PA–is known for professional sports teams, bright yellow steel bridges, and ketchup, but did you know there is a bustling foodie scene there?
 Zagat even declared Pittsburgh to be their number one food city of 2015… and Zagat knows a thing or two about food.

 When I traded my snow boots for sunglasses and moved west in 2011, I was more than a little sad to be trading the Pittsburgh Strip District for the Las Vegas Strip.
 Sure, one might be packed with neon lights and slot machines, but the other is home to wheels of cheese, buckets of olives, and fries on sandwiches.
 The struggle is real, folks.
+Still, you could always click here and go online for the slots whilst enjoying those meals, right?

 Luckily, I get to spend a few days in Pittsburgh each summer.
 I normally stay at a hotel in the Cultural District, which a great location for checking out shows at one of the theaters, or my favorite – The Heinz History Center.
 Most importantly, it’s a prime location for restaurants and the aforementioned Strip District.